dtuskippy/reading-notes/class-10.md

 ## Things I want to know more about

-1. I have had some passing familiarty with debguggin tools, and really need to improve my skills in that area.
+1. I have had only some passing familiarty with debgugging tools, and really need to improve my skills in that area.